Exchange voucher for cash

 What is the payment card?

-Refugees who fall under the 'Asylum Seekers Benefits Act' receive the money they are entitled to via the payment card instead of cash or into an account.
+Refugees who fall under the 'Asylum Seekers Benefits Act' receive the money they are entitled to via the payment card, instead of cash or a bank account.
 The payment card looks like a normal debit card but works very differently.
-Only 50€ in cash can be withdrawn monthly, and transfers are only very limited possible.
-These restrictions massively hinder participation in society and successful integration.
+Only 50€ in cash can be withdrawn monthly and transfers are very limited.
+These restrictions are massively hindering participation in social life and successful integration.

 Why is the payment card problematic?

-Whether at the flea market, the weekly market, or for children's lunch money at school - cash is extremely important in Germany, and the restriction of 50€ per person is an unnecessary burden on life and pure discrimination.
-Furthermore, not all shops accept the payment card as a means of payment.
+Whether at the flea market, on the weekly market, or for children's school snacks - cash is enormously important in Germany and the restriction of 50€ per person is an unnecessary complication of life and pure discrimination.
+In addition, not all stores accept the payment card as a means of payment.
 Transfers are also indispensable in all areas of life.
-Club membership fees, the Deutschlandticket, the electricity provider - to participate in social life, we need the ability to make transfers, but with the payment card, this is - if at all - only possible with explicit approval, thus creating enormous integration hurdles rather than dismantling them.
-Constant technical errors, data protection issues, or illegal fees are just a few of the many problems with the payment card, not to mention the enormous additional burden on administrations.
+Membership fees in a club, the Deutschlandticket, the electricity provider - to participate in social life, we need the possibility of making transfers, but with the payment card, this is - if at all - only possible after explicit approval, thus creating enormous integration hurdles instead of removing them.
+Constant technical errors, data protection issues, or illegal fees are just a few of the many problems with the payment card, not to mention an enormous administrative burden.

 Why was the payment card introduced?

-The introduction of the payment card was decided by the federal government and state premiers in November 2023.
-The introduction was mainly justified by two reasons, both of which are untenable.
+The introduction of the payment card was decided by the federal government and the state premiers in November 2023.
+There were mainly two reasons for the introduction, both of which are untenable.

 - "By reducing the cash availability of asylum seekers, it should be prevented that they send money to their home countries."

-- However, this assumption is wrong, as a recent study by the German Institute for Economic Research, based on representative household surveys of the Socio-Economic Panel (SOEP), shows.
-Only seven percent of refugees send money abroad – and the trend is declining.
+- However, this assumption is incorrect, as shown by a recent study by the German Institute for Economic Research, based on representative household surveys of the Socio-Economic Panel (SOEP).
+Only seven percent of refugees send money abroad - the trend is declining.

-- "There should be less administrative burden for the municipalities because the previous cash payments are eliminated and the money is instead transferred."
+- "There should be less administrative burden for the municipalities because the previous cash payments are replaced by transfers."

-- Many municipalities reject the introduction of the payment card because it represents an additional burden for the municipalities.
+- Many municipalities reject the introduction of the payment card because it represents an increased workload for the municipalities.

-- Manuela Skotnik from the Department of Labor and Social Affairs in Mannheim says: “The effort is enormous.
-In our assessment, it will remain higher in the long run than before.”
+- Manuela Skotnik from the Department of Labor and Social Affairs in Mannheim says: "The effort is enormous.
+In our assessment, it will also remain higher in the long term than before."

 How will the payment card develop prospectively?

-The introduction of the payment card is not only a racist tool intended to hinder the integration of people who fled poverty and war in Germany, but it must also be seen generally in the context of the increasingly right-conservative political climate.
-In Hamburg, the payment card is now also to be extended to other social benefit recipients.
+The introduction of the payment card is not only a racist instrument intended to hinder the integration of people who have fled poverty and war in Germany but must also be seen in the context of the ever-increasing right-conservative political climate.
+In Hamburg, the payment card is now to be extended to other social benefit recipients.
 It can be assumed that this system will continue to spread.
-We see here an increasing stigmatization of people in need.
-Instead of offering help and support, further exclusion is being practiced.
+We see an increasing stigmatization of people in need.
+Instead of offering help and support, further exclusion is practiced.